iterative/dvc.org/content/docs/dvclive/api-reference/init.md

   more details.

-- `resume` - (`False` by default) - if `True`, DVCLive will try to read the previous step from the path dir and start from that point (unless a `step` is passed explicitly).
+- `resume` - (`False` by default) - if `True`, DVCLive will try to read the previous step from the `path` directory and start from that point (unless a `step` is passed explicitly).
   [`dvclive.next_step`](/doc/dvclive/api-reference/next_step) calls will
   increment the `step`.